 We have new tools and new behaviors that let us break free and crowd source the better future we all want.
 No one has to take minutes, and no one is in charge of forcing accountability on others.
 There’s no deciding, no voting, no shaming.
 We can involve a lot more of the community, reach new people, accomplish big things in new small ways.

-Plenty of people in your town already use new tools like social media, messaging and collaborative online tools.
+Plenty of people in your town already use social media, messaging and collaborative online tools.
 Now Idea Friendly gives you a way to help them accomplish more together.
 The old formality that held you back will drop away.
 You’re planting a flag on improving your community by empowering the people.
 You’ll be a magnet for people who want to create positive change without forming yet another committee.

 It becomes self-sustaining as you reach more people more deeply.
 You’ll be practicing the Idea Friendly Method while you’re sharing the Idea Friendly concepts.
 It gets easier and easier as you build momentum.